Axion Mixing in the String Axiverse: Introduction

 The examples mentioned above all consider mass mixing between two axions, with the selection of axions generally being relatively arbitrary.
-However, in this work, our focus will be on axion mass mixing within the framework of the type IIB string axiverse.
-Furthermore, and more importantly, for the first time, we will investigate mass mixing in scenarios where the number of axions exceeds two.
-Specifically, we will delve into several mixing scenarios, including the mixing of one QCD axion with one ALP (the $1+1$ mixing), the mixing of one QCD axion with two ALPs (the $1+2$ mixing), and the mixing of one QCD axion with multiple ALPs (the $1+N$ mixing, where $N>2$).
-Notice that these mixing scenarios all correspond to the theoretical framework of the type IIB LVS axiverse \cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}.
+In this work, we adopt a bottom-up perspective to investigate multi-axion mass mixing where the number of axions exceeds two.\footnote{See also $\rm e.g.$ refs.~\cite{Gendler:2023kjt, Chadha-Day:2023wub} for discussion on the topic of multi-axion mixing.} Specifically, we will delve into several mixing scenarios, including the mixing of the QCD axion with one ALP (referred to as the $1+1$ mixing), the mixing of the QCD axion with two ALPs (referred to as the $1+2$ mixing), and the mixing of the QCD axion with multiple ALPs (referred to as the $1+N$ mixing, where $N>2$).
+We will investigate what conditions an axion model must fulfill in order to exhibit maximal mixing.
+Maximal mixing is defined as the mixing scenario where the axions experience the largest degree of effective mixing.

-The $1+1$ mixing scenario is a common one that has garnered considerable attention and has been extensively studied in numerous pieces of previous literature.
-However, it is still necessary to clarify this scenario first within the context of the string axiverse.
-Predominantly, this scenario focuses on the mass mixing that occurs between the QCD axion and an ALP.
-More specifically, depending on the variation in the energy density of the QCD axion, it can be subdivided into two scenarios: the light QCD axion scenario \cite{Daido:2015cba, Li:2023uvt} and the heavy QCD axion scenario \cite{Cyncynates:2023esj}.
-Additionally, it is worth noting that scenarios involving the mixing between two QCD axions have also been given considerable consideration within this framework \cite{Li:2024okl, Li:2024kdy}.
-However, the $1+2$ and $1+N$ mixing scenarios with more than two axions in the string axiverse have not been studied before.
+The $1+1$ mixing scenario is a widely recognized framework that has garnered considerable attention and has been the subject of numerous previous studies.
+However, it is still necessary to first clarify this scenario within the context of the string axiverse.
+Primarily, this scenario focuses on the mass mixing that occurs between the QCD axion and an ALP.
+More specifically, depending on the variation in the energy density of the QCD axion, it can be further categorized into two distinct scenarios: the light QCD axion scenario \cite{Daido:2015cba, Li:2023uvt} and the heavy QCD axion scenario \cite{Cyncynates:2023esj}.
+Additionally, it is worth noting that scenarios involving the mixing between two QCD axions have also received significant attention within this framework \cite{Li:2024okl, Li:2024kdy}.
+However, our proposed $1+2$ and $1+N$ mixing scenarios, which involve more than two axions within the string axiverse, have not been studied before.